 What to look for on the label and what instructions to follow

-The words DANGER and POISON are used for the most dangerous products.
-Products with WARNING or CAUTION on the label are generally safer than those with DANGER or POISON.
-It’s important to note though that just because a product doesn’t have one of these words on its label doesn’t necessarily mean the product is not dangerous.
-It’s still important to look for other information that signals a product can be harmful, such as:
+You should take the most care with products with labels using the words DANGER and HARMFUL.
+Products with WARNING or CAUTION on the label are generally safer than those with DANGER or HARMFUL.
+If a product doesn’t have one of these words on its label, it's still important to look for other information, such as:

-- The label could also have information about how to store and dispose of the product safely.
+- how to store and dispose of the product safely.

 Remember that even ‘natural’, ‘organic’ or ‘environmentally friendly’ products can be harmful so make sure you read those product labels too.

 Follow the instructions on the label

 Once you understand the harm that can be caused by the product you’re using, keep reading the label as it will provide advice about how you can stay safe while using the product.
 For example, it might tell you to wear rubber gloves and safety glasses.